 Each agency head shall pay to each eligible member an amount equal to the person's salary differential for each month or portion of month that the person is ordered to serve in active service.

 This payment may be made only to a person for whom the amount in subdivision 2, paragraph (b), clause (1), is greater than the amount in subdivision 2, paragraph (b), clause (2).
 Payments must be made at the intervals at which the member received pay as a state employee, except that any back pay due under this section may be paid as a lump sum.
 Payment under this section must not extend beyond four years from the date the employee reported for active service, plus any additional time the employee may be legally required to serve.
-An eligible member may apply for the salary differential benefits authorized under this section prior to, during, or following the person's active service on or after May 29, 2003.
+An eligible member may apply for the salary differential benefits authorized under this section no later than two years after completion of active service.
+The eligible member must be provided with notice as described in subdivision 4 of the two-year deadline.
+A copy of military orders showing active service must be provided prior to payment.

 (a) The definitions in this subdivision apply to this section.